 As we enter a new year, let’s take this opportunity to reflect on our daily habits and how we can live more sustainably.
 Every day we make choices in our lives that affect the environment, the climate, and other species.
 From our shopping choices to the mode of transportation, there’s a lot we can do to reduce our environmental footprint.
-Here’s a list of 9 changes you can make in your life to better the planet.
+Here’s a list of 9 sustainable resolutions you can make in your life to better the planet.
 Are you already doing some of these?
 If so, keep going!
 Perhaps there are some things on the list you do sometimes but could do with improvement.

 1) Reduce, Reuse, Recycle!